NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 The top of this section contains a bar graph of the most frequently mutated genes as well as a survival plot of all the cases within the specified project.
 Hovering over each bar in the plot will display information about the number of cases affected.
 Users may choose to download the underlying data in JSON or TSV format or an image of the graph in SVG or PNG format by clicking the `download` icon at the top of each graph.

+Also at the top of this section are two links: `OncoGrid` and `Open in Exploration`.
+The `OncoGrid` button will take the user to the [OncoGrid](Exploration.md#OncoGrid) for this project on the [Exploration Page](Exploration.md).  `Open in Exploration` will take the user to the Exploration page with this filters applied for the current project selected.

 Below these graphs is a tabular view of the genes affected, which includes the following information:

 * __Symbol:__ The gene symbol, which links to the Gene Summary Page